jeffremer/MuniPi/README.md

 ========

 MuniPi requires a few software libraries to get running.
-You can install the Ruby dependencies from the Gemfile but running `bundle install`, of course that means you need [bundler](http://gembundler.com) and a version of Ruby.
+You can install the Ruby dependencies from the Gemfile by running `bundle install`, of course that means you need [bundler](http://gembundler.com) and a version of Ruby.

 The Python dependencies are installable as a submodule, just run `git submodule